-Bending and lifting
+Bending and Lifting

-During the first 6 weeks, don't bend or lift anything over 15 pounds.
+During the first 6 weeks, avoid bending or lifting anything weighing more than 15 pounds.
 When you lift something, keep it close to your body so that your leg and arm muscles do the work.
-Remember to brace your belly muscles.
-Stoop at your hips and bend your knees.
-Keeping your back straight and the three curves of your spine balanced.
+Remember to brace your abdominal muscles, stoop at the hips and knees keeping your back straight and the three curves of your spine balanced.
 This will help prevent pain and further injury to your spine.